Autodesk/maya-usd/docs/lock.md

 By defining al_usdmaya_lock metadata of a prim, we want to lock transform (translate, rotate, scale) attributes of those Maya objects derived from the prim.
 Except for locking attributes, "pushToPrim" attribute on AL::usdmaya::nodes::Transform will also be disabled to ensure transform values not being changed by user manipulation in Maya.

 ## Metadata
 al_usdmaya_lock is a token type metadata.
-It allows two options: "transform" and "none".
-When importing following USD example into Maya through AL_usdmaya_ProxyShapeImport command, translated AL_usdmaya_Transform node "geo" will have locked translate, rotate, scale attributes and "pushToPrim" attributed is turned off.
-This also applies to AL_usdmaya_Transform node "cam", since its lock state is NOT set to "none", by default it inherits lock state from its parent "geo".
-If lock of "geo" is released by setting its metadata al_usdmaya_lock to an empty token or "none", "cam" will also be released.
+It allows 3 options: "transform", "inherited" and "none".
+When importing following USD example into Maya through AL_usdmaya_ProxyShapeImport command, translated AL_usdmaya_Transform node "geo" will have locked translate, rotate, scale attributes and "pushToPrim" attribute is turned off.
+This also applies to AL_usdmaya_Transform node "cam", since its lock state is set to "inherited"from its parent "geo". "accessory" explicitly sets al_usdmaya_lock to "none".
+Thus lock chain breaks here.
+If a prim doesn't set this metadata, by default its lock behaviour is "inherited".

 ```
 #usda 1.0